-Active contract files should indude contracts, invoices and back-up documentation, revenues expended and received, correspondence, modifications, monitoring reports, progress reports, and equipment/property purchases, if applicable.
+Active contract files should include contracts, invoices and back-up documentation, revenues expended and received, correspondence, modifications, monitoring reports, progress reports, and equipment/property purchases in the accounting office, if applicable.

-Escarosa will retain records for five years, or per appropriate federal and state requirements, for all contracts.
+CSE will retain records for five years, or per appropriate federal and state requirements, for all contracts.
 If litigation or an audit question is pending, records will be retained until legal or audit questions are resolved.
 Contractors must retain original documentation, as specified above, regarding expenditures and revenue.